svalinn/DAGMC-viz/README.md

 DAGMC-viz Documentation
 =======================

 (Note: Python 2.7 and visit are required.
-Python path needs to be set for visit.)
+Python path needs to be set for visit.
+Default operators rely on Pseudocolor.)

 There are three primary methods of use for this tool.